Skip to main content

 Prerequisites

-• A Project in Ready status.
+• A Tenant or Project in Ready status.

 • A Profile Bundle of type Application that defines the workload to deploy.